norlab/LIS-546-SPR2021/content/data-integration.md

 **Original Author: Nic Weber**
 **Editing & Updates: Bree Norlander**

-The next four weeks of our class will focus on 'grand challenges' in data curation.
+The next four weeks of our class will focus on "grand challenges" in data curation.
 A [grand challenge](https://en.wikipedia.org/wiki/Grand_Challenges) in this context is a problem that requires sustained research and development activities through collective action.
 Data integration, packaging, discovery, and meaningful descriptive documentation (metadata) are longstanding grand challenges that are approached through a community of practitioners and researchers in curation.
-This chapter focuses on data integration as it operates at the logical level of tables, and data that feed into user interfaces.
+This module focuses on data integration as it operates at the logical level of tables and data that feed into user interfaces.

 ## Integration as a Grand Challenge

 In the popular imagination, much of curation work is positioned as the activities necessary to prepare data for meaningful analysis and reuse.
-For example, when data scientists describe curation work they often say something to the effect of  "95% of data science is about wrangling / cleaning"
+For example, when data scientists describe curation work they often say something to the effect of "95% of data science is about wrangling / cleaning."

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Convert back and forth from JSON to Python dictionaries. <a href="https://t.co/AOFXuKWhm3">pic.twitter.com/AOFXuKWhm3</a></p>&mdash; Vicki Boykis (@vboykis) <a href="https://twitter.com/vboykis/status/1116862862755016704?ref_src=twsrc%5Etfw">April 13, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 If there are only two things I am trying to actively argue against in this class it is this: